102JAMZ/Enterprise-Network-PT-Lab/README.md

 Password is "ghost" for all network devices in the lab.
 It's just a network lab so I couldn't be bothered to make a password that I can't type less than 1 swift motion.

+Included here are some of the bigger running configs and the packet tracer file.